Maryborough State High School

-Maryborough State High School (commonly abbreviated as 'MSHS') is an Independent Public School located in Maryborough, Queensland, Australia.
+Maryborough State High School (commonly abbreviated as 'MSHS') is a public high school located in Maryborough, Queensland, Australia.
 The school is run by the Queensland State Government, and is split on either side of Kent Street.
 The school colours are blue and brown.
-In 2022 MSHS had 1260 students (including 79 students identifying as indigenous) with 102 teachers and 60 non-teaching staff (35 full-time equivalent).
+In 2025 MSHS had 1260 students (including 150 students identifying as indigenous) with 102 teachers and 100 non-teaching staff (60 full-time equivalent).

 The school has had many incarnations, starting its life as Maryborough Boys Grammar School and Maryborough Girls Grammar School, then from 1937 a segregated boys and girls state high school.
 The school became coeducational from 1974.
 From 2017, Maryborough State High School is an Independent Public School.
-The school is the only Regional Queensland School identified as a Brisbane Roar School of Football for Soccer Excellence.

-The school was commended in 2020 for three excellence awards at the Australian Education Awards for Best Government School, Best Regional School and Best Co-Curricular Program.
-The school was also awarded an Excellence Award for Best Secondary Government School in Australia in 2021.
-Maryborough State High School has won the Fraser Coast Educator of the Year every Year since 2018, and has now been ‘retired’ into the Hall of Fame.
+The school is now the largest secondary school in Maryborough, with more than 50% of all students in Maryborough attending Maryborough SHS.

 History

 The Maryborough Boys Grammar School was founded on the north side of Kent Street in 1881 and the Maryborough Girls Grammar School on the south of Kent Street in 1883.
 An assembly hall was added to the side of the Girls Grammar School in 1888.
 Four Rhodes scholars graduated from Maryborough Boys Grammar School and many students went on to distinguished careers.
 Hit hard by the effects of the Great Depression, the Grammar Schools were forced to close.
 They were subsequently taken over by the Department of Education in 1936 to become the Maryborough State High and Intermediate School for Boys and Maryborough State High and Intermediate School for Girls.

 The Boys' and Girls' High Schools were amalgamated in 1974 to form Maryborough State High School.
-The school has a long-standing tradition of excellence in the Maryborough region and has had many notable Australians attend the school.

 The original building of Maryborough Boys Grammar School was listed on the Queensland Heritage Register in 1992.
 It now houses the English and Humanities Departments.